MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 End Of AutoML Execution

+### Results

 On all the session run days AutoML selected VotingEnsemble as the best model for the primary metric - 'Accuracy'.
 The VotingEnsemble model makes a prediction based on an ensemble or combination of other models.
 Hence, it will always perform better as compared to the prediction of a single model such as Logistic Regression.
+Please find the screenshot of the best model trained with it's parameters.

 ![Figure  - AutoML Run Completed - Best Model ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Run_Completed_Best_Model.png)